 The perfect baked potato is crispy on the outside and pillowy in the middle.
 Cracked open and still steaming, it's ready to receive anything from a sprinkle of cheese to last night's stew.
-Here's how to make them.
+Here's how to make one.

-, but it's mostly hands off time.
+Baking a potato in the oven does require a little more time than zapping it in the microwave, but it's mostly hands-off time.
 You can walk in the door, throw a few potatoes in oven while it's still warming up, and carry on with your after-work routine until they're ready to eat.
 Just don't forget to set a timer!

 Russets are the best for baking like this.
 The skins are thicker and the starchy interior has a sweet flavor and fluffy texture when baked.
 Russets are also typically fairly large.
 One of them per person makes a good side dish or meal on its own.

-How to Bake a Potato
+How To Bake a Potato

 What You Need

-One russet potato per person
+1 russet potato per person

 A baking sheet covered in foil

-3. Season the Potatoes - Rub the potatoes all over with a little olive oil.
+- Rub the potatoes with olive oil: Rub the potatoes all over with a little olive oil.
 It's easiest to use your hands, but a pastry brush also works fine.

-• For softer skins, wrap the potatoes in foil before baking.
+- For softer skins, wrap the potatoes in foil before baking.